riceissa/issarice.com/wiki/music-log.md

 * *Kid A* ("The National Anthem", "Morning Bell")
 * *Amnesiac*

+# April 2017

+* Slime Girls: *Vacation Wasteland* (fine the first few times, but I quickly tired of it)

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"